17 Cool International Affairs Jobs I Didn’t Even Know Existed

 When I graduated from university with a Master’s in International relations (IR), I’m embarrassed to admit, I had no clue what to do with my degree.

 This might sounds crazy to some people, but I studied in the Netherlands where you’re basically expected to choose your major at 18 or 19 years old.
-You get your Bachelor’s in three years and immediately top it off with a Master’s degree in one or two more.
-So I was 23 when I graduated and I had no work experience at all (apart from acting and waitressing).
+You try to obtain a bachelor’s degree within three years and immediately top it off with a master’s degree in one or two more.
+So I was only 23 when I graduated and I had no work experience at all (apart from acting and waitressing).

 When looking around the web to find out how to put my IR degree to use, I found that many websites provide only general suggestions like “diplomat” or “economist“ that didn’t mean much to me and didn’t give me clear ideas about which skills to acquire, organizations to research, or how to apply.

 So in this post I want to get specific about which fields and jobs there are in IR.
-I’m not going to tell you about all the jobs that exist, because I don’t know them all, and I’m not going to say which jobs are the coolest, the best paid, or anything like that.
-It’s just an overview of the jobs people in my network got with their international degrees (in international relations, development, economics, law, public policy, health, etc.) by the time they were in their thirties.
+I can't tell you about all the jobs that exist, because I don’t know them all, and I’m not going to say which jobs are the coolest, the best paid, or anything like that.
+It’s just an overview of the jobs people in my network got with their international degrees (in international relations, business, development, economics, law, public policy, health, etc.) by the time they were in their thirties.

 1. “OTHER” DIPLOMAT

 Many students of IR entertain the idea of becoming a diplomat.
 But the term "diplomat" shouldn’t be interpreted too strictly.
-To become a diplomat-of-all-trades you have to take the generalist Foreign Service Officer Test (FSOT), but your options for a diplomatic career don't end there.
+To become a diplomat-of-all-trades (generalist) you have to take the Foreign Service Officer Test (FSOT), but your options for a diplomatic career don't end there.
 There are lots of different positions in embassies, as I explain in my blog post 12 ways to work at the embassy.
 Or check out careers.state.gov for current vacancies.

 And besides embassies, you can be a diplomat for the UN, the IMF, World Bank, and other intergovernmental institutions.
 Most of these jobs require more specialized skills than a general degree in IR though, such as international economics, development or public health—so if you want to have options, that’s something to consider when choosing your major.

 The best thing to do, if you want to be a researcher, is to incorporate courses on qualitative and quantitative research in your curriculum.
-Also look at all the international organizations you like and check if they need researchers, using the keyword “researcher” in international job search sites like devex.com and idealist.org.
+Also look at the websites of international organizations you like and check if they need researchers or use the keyword “researcher” in international job search sites like devex.com and idealist.org.

 Strangely, I didn’t hear anything about consulting during my studies, even though in the world of IR—and increasingly everywhere else—that’s one of the most common jobs to have.
-Many people either start out as a consultant to get experience (and because they’re not yet competitive for permanent positions at international organizations), or they do it later in their careers after they’ve already built up an impressive resume and a large network.
+Many people either start out as a consultant to get experience (and because they’re not yet competitive for permanent positions at international organizations) or start consulting after they’ve built up a resume and a professional network.

-Anyone with an education and/or experience in IR can be a consultant, but in my experience it’s easiest when you have both general skills (research, communication, managing) and substantive expertise.
-You can get substantive expertise by focusing your curriculum, internships and entry-level jobs on typical IR fields like environment, education, children, health, transnational crime, or economics, or a “cross-cutting” theme like gender.
+Anyone with an education and/or experience in IR can be a consultant, but in my experience it’s easiest when you have both general skills (like research or communication) and substantive expertise.
+You can get substantive expertise by focusing your coursework, internships and entry-level jobs on typical IR fields like environment, education, children, health, transnational crime, or economics, or a “cross-cutting” theme like gender.

 It probably helps to familiarize yourself with some of the biggest consultancy companies in your field and figure out what they’re looking for.
 In the field, I’ve run into consultants working for KPMG, Palladium, Chemonics, Aktis, Deloitte, Coffey and PSI, and there are several more (a Google search will reveal).